-- The University shall treat complainants and respondents equitably. - The University shall require an objective evaluation of all relevant evidence including both inculpatory and exculpatory evidence and provide that credibility determinations may not be based on a person's status as a complainant, respondent, or witness. - The University shall require that any individual designated as a Title IX Coordinator/Deputy Title IX Coordinator, Title IX Investigator, Title IX Decision-maker, or Title IX Mediator, not have a conflict of interest or bias for or against complainants or respondents generally or toward an individual complainant or respondent.
-Accordingly, the University must ensure that these Title IX officials receive training on the definition of sexual harassment, the scope of the recipient's education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+The University shall treat complainants and respondents equitably.

+The University shall require an objective evaluation of all relevant evidence - including both inculpatory and exculpatory evidence - and provide that credibility determinations may not be based on a person's status as a complainant, respondent, or witness.

+The University shall require that any individual designated as a Title IX Coordinator/Deputy Title IX Coordinator, Title IX Investigator, Title IX Decision-maker, or Title IX Mediator, not have a conflict of interest or bias for or against complainants or respondents generally or toward an individual complainant or respondent.
+Accordingly, the University must ensure that these Title IX officials receive training on the definition of sex discrimination and the other provisions of applicable regulations, the scope of the recipient's education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
 Likewise, the University must ensure that the Title IX Decision-makers receive training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant.
 The University must also ensure that Title IX Investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.
-Any materials used to train these Title IX officials must not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment.
+Any materials used to train these Title IX officials must not rely on sex stereotypes and must promote impartial investigations and adjudications of complaints of sexual harassment.
+As long as there is no conflict of interest or bias, a Title IX Decision-maker may be the same person as the Title IX Coordinator or Title IX Investigator